 - To import a report, the account must be a Full Administrator security role.

 So, you launch the Configuration Manager console and click the Community tab.
 You notice that community hub doesn’t display, and it’s only the documentation option that you see.

 The reason why the SCCM community hub is missing because you haven’t enabled the Community Hub feature in SCCM.
 When I configured my Configuration Manager lab, I forgot to enable the community hub feature.
 When I launched the console, I realized my mistake.

 This often happens with many because we think the community hub feature is enabled by default.
 The answer is NO, the community hub feature must be enabled manually before you start using it.

 To enable the Configuration Manager community hub feature, launch the SCCM console.
 Go to Administration > Overview > Updates and Servicing > Features.
 Right click Community hub feature and click Turn on.

 You will see a warning box.
-This feature will now be replicated and turned on on all site servers in your configuration manager hierarchy.
+This feature will now be replicated and turned on all site servers in your configuration manager hierarchy.
 After the process is completed the configuration manager console will update itself the next time console starts.
-Do you want to turn on this feature ?.
+When asked Do you want to turn on this feature?
 Click Yes.

 After you turn on the community hub feature, your console will load the community hub.
 That’s how you fix SCCM community hub issue.